andrewvc/em-zeromq/README.md

 # em-zeromq #

-Low level event machine support for ZeroMQ

 ## Description: ##

-This seems to work fine, no memory leaks, and it runs fast.
-It may not be perfect though, and the API is extremely minimal, just the bare minumum to make ZeroMQ work with EventMachine.
+EventMachine support for ZeroMQ

-## Using: ##
+## Usage: ##

+Tested and functional with Rubinius, jRuby, and 1.9.2.

+If using 1.9.2 you must `gem install ffi` before using.

-You must use either rubinius, jruby, or 1.9.x.
-1.8.7 does not work with libzmq.
+MRI 1.8.7 does not work with libzmq.

 This only works with ZeroMQ 2.1.x which is still unreleased Build+Install ZeroMQ 2.1 from HEAD ( https://github.com/zeromq/zeromq2 )

-Run the specs, see specs for examples

 Want to help out?
 Ask!